 City Government Responsibilities

-The City of Belen is governed by a mayor-council form of government, which includes three branches of elected government: mayor, council and judge.
+The City of Belen is governed by a mayor-council-city manager form of government, which includes three branches of elected government: mayor, council and judge.

-The mayor is responsible for daily oversight of city activity, staff and ordinances, along with an appointed city manager.
-The city council amends and approves ordinances, regulations, and policies consistent with the statutes of the State of New Mexico.
+The Mayor and City Council advise and direct the City Manager, who is responsible for daily oversight of city activities, staff and ordinance enforcement.
+The City Manager shall have a seat, but no vote, at every meeting of the City Council except when clearly undesirable or unnecessary.
+The Mayor and City Council shall request the opinion of the City Manager on any proposed measure to amend and approve city ordinances, regulations, and policies consistent with the statutes of the State of New Mexico.
 The municipal judge hears court cases involving violations of city ordinances.

 All branches of city government work together to improve and grow the community as a whole.